 Around 1796 this partnership ended, and button production continued under the name ‘Matthew Boulton & Button Co.’ until 1809.
 Matthew had retired in 1800, passing his business on to his son, Matthew Robinson Boulton.
 He died in 1809.

-Although Matthew Robinson Boulton and James Watt junior directed the Soho manufactory after their fathers’ deaths, they did not continue to still made buttons apart, perhaps, for steel buttons until around 1832..
+Although Matthew Robinson Boulton and James Watt junior directed the Soho manufactory after their fathers’ deaths, they did not continue to make buttons apart, perhaps, for steel buttons until around 1832.
 Most of their business was with their foundry, their mint, steam engines and minting machines.
 Matthew Robinson Boulton died in 1842 a very wealthy man.
 The stock and machinery were auctioned off in 1850, then the building demolished.